 Table \ref{appendix_table_homsphere} contains all transitive actions on spheres together with their isotropy representations.
 This is especially important when applying the Isotropy Lemma.
 We note, that all at least two dimensional irreducible subrepresentations of the isotropy representation $K/H$ act transitively on the unit sphere.

-Table \ref{appendix_table_cohom_one_even} contains all essential actions of cohomogneity one actions on compact rank one symmetric spaces in even dimensions, together with their extensions.
+Table \ref{appendix_table_cohom_one_even}, which coincides with \cite{gwz} Table F, contains all essential cohomogneity one actions on compact rank one symmetric spaces in even dimensions, together with their extensions.

-In Table \ref{appendix_table_cohom_one_odd_sphere} all essential cohomogeneity one actions on odd dimensional spheres are given.
-The information about this are given in \cite{st} and \cite{gwz}.
+In Table \ref{appendix_table_cohom_one_odd_sphere} all essential cohomogeneity one actions on odd dimensional spheres are given together with their extensions.
+The information about this is contained in \cite{st} and \cite{gwz} Table E.

-Table \ref{appendix_table_odd_cohom_one} contains the group diagrams of examples and candidates for quasi positively curved cohomogeneity one manifolds.
+Table \ref{appendix_table_odd_cohom_one} contains the group diagrams of examples and candidates for (quasi-)positively curved cohomogeneity one manifolds in odd dimensions.
 Note that most examples come from actions by $S^3 \times S^3$.
 For an imaginary unit quanternion $x \in S^3$, the induced $S^1$ subgroup of $S^3\times S^3$ with slopes $(p,q)$ is denoted by $C^x_{(p,q)}= \lbrace (e^{px\theta},e^{qx\theta})\vert \,\theta \in \bb R \rbrace$.
-More detailed information about these manifolds is contained in section 4 of \cite{gwz}.
+More detailed information about these manifolds is contained in Section 4 of \cite{gwz}.
 Table \ref{appendix_table_odd_cohom_one} immediately gives some isomorphisms between the manifolds contained there: $P_1 = \bb S^7$, $Q_1 = W^7_{(2)}$, $E_1 = W^7_{(1)}$ and $B_1^{13} = B^{13}$.
 Note that by \cite{gwz} Lemma 4.2 the actions on $B^7$, $P_k$, $Q_k$ and $R$ do not admit any extensions.
 The manifolds $E_p^7$ and $B_p^{13}$ admit an extension by $S^1$.
-Note furthermore, that the new examples occurring compared to the positively curved case are the Eschenburg Space $E_0^7$ and the Bazaikin Space $B_0^7$.
+Note furthermore, that the new examples occurring compared to the positively curved case are the Eschenburg Space $E_0^7$ and the Bazaikin Space $B_0^{13}$.
 Both admit metrics with positive sectional curvature almost everywhere (cf. \cite{k}).
 Namely $E_0\backslash B_+$ and $B_0 \backslash B_+$ are positively curved with this metric.
-The manifold $R$ does not admit positive or quasipositive curvature by \cite{vz}.
+The manifold $R$ does not admit a metric with quasipositive curvature by \cite{vz}.